 There are entrances to worship on both the Highland and Rosery sides of the building at 9 AM.
-At 11 AM the Rosery side of the building is locked.
+At 11 AM the Rosery side of the building is locked, so please park in the North Parking Lot and enter on the Highland side.
 Our Highland entrance is a drive thru drop-off location for those who have difficulty with mobility.
 If you’re able to walk easily, we ask that you love your neighbor by parking in the spaces farther from the building to allow our friends who have trouble walking to park closest to the building.

 What should I wear?